davdwhyte87/vhenncoin_core/readme.md

 Pull requests are welcome!
 Feel free to fork the repo, improve the blockchain logic, add new features, or create a web dashboard.

 ## 🔐 License
-MIT License © 2025 [Your Name or Team Name]
+MIT License © 2025 Vhennus team